mrciolino/wiki-backup/Events/the-destruction-of-allford.md

 ## Illiard is Killed
 Illiard is killed by Frederina for seemingly no reason.
+Her patron, the golden lobster, commands her to slay Illiard and she complies.
-Spoops creates Unitard
+Spoops creates Unitard.
+Spoops resurrects the soul of a unicorn into the body of Illiard and has them accompany the party.
+He raises the unicorn's body as a zombie unicorn and brings it with him as well.

 ## Quest to Slay the Beholder